j6turner/sseit/README.md

 );
 ```

-If using IntelliJ IDEA, connect to the database resources through the database tool window in the menu (View : Tool Windows : Database) or refer to the 'script.sql' file to run the script.
+The project folder contains the file 'script.sql' for reference or to run the script.
 Connection details are as follows:

 Host = 'localhost'
 Port = '3306'